clocktower-protocol/clocktower-frontend/README.md

 # Clocktower Frontend

-A frontend for use with the clocktower protocol
+A frontend for use the clocktower protocol

+## Includes the following features:

+ - Client side app

+ - Multichain / Multiwallet support

+ - Easy to create subsriptions and subscribing

+ - Calendar